Cyb3rWard0g/floki/README.md

 * ⚡️ **Publish and Subscribe**: Supports loosely coupled collaboration between agents through a shared message bus.
 This enables real-time, event-driven interactions critical for task distribution and coordination.
 * 🔄 **Workflow API**: Defines long-running, persistent workflows that combine deterministic processes with LLM-based decision-making.
 Floki uses this to orchestrate complex multi-step agentic workflows seamlessly.
 * 🧠 **State Management**: Provides a flexible key-value store for agents to retain context across interactions, ensuring continuity and adaptability during workflows.
-* 🤖 **Actors**: Implements the Virtual Actor pattern, allowing agents to operate as self-contained, stateful units that handle messages sequentially.
-This eliminates concurrency concerns and enhances scalability in Floki's agent systems.

 ## Install Floki ⚡️